Spring 2010: Natural History of Death Valley

 Summer 2008: Ecology of Glaciated Landscapes, Glacier National Park, Montana

-Students travelled to Glacier National Park in Montana to study the ecology of an area created from mountains that have been extensively craved by glaciers.
+Students traveled to Glacier National Park in Montana to study the ecology of an area created from mountains that have been extensively craved by glaciers.
 They studied the geology of the glaciers and the impact on the organisms that live in this area.

 Summer 2007: Alpine Timberline Field Research, Big Horn Mountains, Wyoming